nmfs-openscapes/2022-noaa-sefsc-fall/github-clinic/roldan.md

 Learn more on the [palmerpenguins webpage](https://allisonhorst.github.io/palmerpenguins).

 *Note that we've also made a indented quote block with the `>` symbol*
-> [redband parrotfish terminal phase](https://www.fishbase.se/photos/ThumbnailsSummary.php?ID=1158#) experimenting with adding an image
+> [redband parrotfish terminal phase](https://www.fishbase.se/photos/ThumbnailsSummary.php?ID=1158#) experimenting with adding a link

 We can include an image with the same `[]()` pattern, but note the preceding exclamation point: `![]()`.
 For example: